safespring/docs/content/backup/install/linux.md

 Save both `dsm.sys` and `dsm.opt` in `/opt/tivoli/tsm/client/ba/bin/`

 1. Test the connection, easiest way is via CLI.

     1. **Login via Linux Terminal**

-    Start a Linux terminal and run the `dsmc`, it will now ask you to confirm the *User ID* that is the same as your node name, and copy and paste the password from the [Safespring Backup Portal](baas-portal)
+    Start a Linux terminal and run the `dsmc`, it will now ask you to confirm the _User ID_ that is the same as your node name, and copy and paste the password from the [Safespring Backup Portal](baas-portal)

     ![Copy Password from Safespring Backup Portal](../images/baas-portal-consumption-unit-setup-infomartion.png)

-    ```
+    ```sh
     $ sudo dsmc
     IBM Spectrum Protect
     Command Line Backup-Archive Client Interface